 If you want to save as much of the PS5’s precious ultra-high speed space as possible, then you’ll need a portable SSD.
 Luckily, there are a few solid options out there – some of which are currently on sale.

 This article has been updated since its original publication.

 A few SSD options for your PS5 games

 If you’re looking to grab a portable SSD, but aren’t sure what’s worth picking up, we’ve collected a few suggestions below.
 Even if you don’t currently have a PS5, they’re a handy thing to have in general.

 Before you buy a portable SSD, you should consider the type of games you usually play.
 If you’re someone who needs all of the big AAA titles, a 1TB SSD might not go as far as you’d like.
-Call of Duty: Black Ops Cold War clocks in at a huge 130GB, while the PS5 version of NBA 2K21 is 114GB.
+As mentioned before, Call of Duty: Black Ops Cold War clocks in at a huge 130GB, while the PS5 version of NBA 2K21 is 114GB.
 That’s almost a solid quarter of your SSD full in just two games.
 It’s better to have the space and not need it, then need the space and not have it.

-- Samsung T5 Portable SSD (1TB) – $179: If you really want to stretch your dollar when it comes to buying a portable SSD, Samsung’s T5 is a solid, reliable choice that won’t blow out your wallet.
+If you really want to stretch your dollar when it comes to buying a portable SSD, Samsung’s T5 is a solid, reliable choice that won’t blow out your wallet.
 You can currently grab one with 2TB of space for $265, which is a nice $65 discount from its usual $329 RRP.

 Be it internal or external, WD Black are always a safe bet when it comes to SSDs.
 The P50 Pro Game Drive SSD (1TB) is optimised to be used as game storage.
-With read speeds of up to 2000MB/s, you’ll get some super fast loading times.
-This SSD is currently on sale through Amazon US, but is on back-order.
-You’ll have to wait a little extra to get it, but you’ll save yourself just over $80.
+With read speeds of up to 2000MB/s, you’ll get some super fast transfer and loading times .
+This WD Black SSD is currently on sale through Amazon for $288.68, so you can save yourself around $80 to $180 when compared to other retailers.